Backup & Restore:

 For example, replication tasks don't allow you to retrieve data from a history/restore point after mistakes,

 but they do create a live copy that can be used as a failover and they can distribute the workload.

 Can I simply copy the database folder contents whenever I need to create a backup?

-Creating a backup task is a one-time operation.
+Creating an ongoing backup task is a one-time operation.
 There really is no reason to do it manually again and again.
+Properly backing up provides:

 - The creation of a reliable point-in-time freeze of backed-up data that can be used in case of mistaken deletes or patches.

-- The assurance of ACID compliancy for backed up data during interactions with the file system.
+- The assurance of ACID compliance for backed up data during interactions with the file system.

 Does RavenDB automatically delete old backups?